philipshih/philipshih.github.io/_posts/2023-04-21-first-post.md

 #tech: "--"
 type: Career
 ---
-## UCSF Summer Explore Fellowship, 2023
+## What I did

-Here's the abstract from my grant proposal that sums up my work over summer 2023:
+Here's the abstract from my grant proposal that sums up my work for the [UCSF Summer Explore Fellowship](https://meded.ucsf.edu/fund-opportunity/summer-explore-research-fellowship), which I participated in as part of the 2023 cohort:

 Deep brain stimulation (DBS) is a highly effective neurosurgical treatment option for alleviation of Parkinson’s disease (PD)